Shaken or Knocked over Lava Lamp

 Post-filtering

-After the bubbles settle down run the lamp for a full cycle.
-If the lamp is low on fluid you can refill up to 1/2″ with distilled water.
-If you have fluid from another lamp of the same make (Ex: USA to USA, China to China) you can use much more to top the lamp.
-Filtering should not remove more then 1/2″ of fluid so if your missing more fluid it is probably still in your filter.
-Keep in mind if using distilled water you may be altering the density of your lamp which will change the way it flows.
-Once you are sure your lamp is flowing properly and has the correct fluid level you can reseal the lamp.
-You do not need to reseal the lamp when it is hot.
-This is another wide spread incorrect practice.
-Doing so increases the chance that you will be unable to identify a poorly sealed lamp.
+After the bubbles settle down, run the lamp for a full cycle.
+If the lamp is low on fluid, you can refill up to 1/2″ with distilled water.
+If you have fluid from another lamp of the same make (e.g., USA to USA, China to China), you can use much more to top the lamp.
+Filtering should not remove more than 1/2″ of fluid, so if you’re missing more fluid, it’s probably still in your filter.
+Keep in mind that if you’re using distilled water, you may be altering the density of your lamp, which will change the way it flows.
+Once you’re sure your lamp is flowing properly and has the correct fluid level, you can reseal the lamp.
+Make sure not to overfill the lamp, as doing so can cause the cap to pop off or the glass to crack.

 Filtering Results